 It mainly consists of health education and facilities of affordable health supplements, which comprise multi-vitamins, and essential micro and macro minerals product whose market price is an 80-Pakistani rupee for one-month course.
-We get the supply of this supplement from the NGO on a regular basis at the rate of eight rupee per pack and provide our every registered malnourished patient at rate of ten rupees for one month for the maximum of four months planned an initial three week diet programme for each of these which generally consisted of:
+We get the supply of this supplement from the NGO on a regular basis at the rate of eight rupee per pack and provide our every registered malnourished patient at rate of ten rupees for one month for the maximum of four months.